salbalkus/CausalTables.jl/docs/src/index.md

 CausalTable
 ```

+Observe how `causes` is a `NamedTuple` of arrays listing the causes of specified variables, forming a partial edgelist of a [directed acyclic graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph).
+Labeling the causes of treatment and response is required, but causes of other variables do not need to be labeled; the roles of common causal inference variables, such as confounders, can be determined automatically.

-Doing this is often convenient, as it allows you to use the utility functions provided by CausalTables.jl to extract causal-relevant variables from the dataset.
+Wrapping data as a `CausalTable` allows one to use its utility functions to extract causal-relevant variables from the dataset.
 For instance, you can extract the treatment, response, confounders, mediators, or instruments from the dataset using the corresponding functions.
-For example, the following subsets the data to include only confounders:
+As an example, the following subsets the data to include only confounders:

 ```jldoctest quicktest; output = false, filter = r"(?<=.{11}).*"s
 confounders(ctbl)